There are many reasons why your Ninja blender blades might not be spinning.

 3) Blocked Air Passage

-A blocked air passage inside of your Ninja blender can also result in Ninja blenders with stopped blades.
+A blocked air passage inside of your Ninja blender can also result in Ninja blenders with blades not turning.

 This happens when food such as fruit and ice get stuck between two revolving blades and stop them from moving.

 To fix this, you need to take the blender apart so that you can access the blades.
 You will also have to clean them in order to make sure there is nothing blocking their movement.

 If you have a newer model of Ninja Blender your pitcher might not fit snugly on the base properly due to wear and tear over time.

 Because of this, it isn’t uncommon for certain older models to stop working because their blade pieces become loose over time due to poor quality sprouting.